-Rebecca Cook is our Programs Coordinator for Research & Engagement.
-She is excited to rejoin the NephCure team and hop back into planning Research Events like Symposia and Research Rallies!
+Rebecca Cook is our Programs Manager for Research & Engagement.
+She rejoined the NephCure team in 2017 and hopped back into planning Research Events like Symposia and Research Rallies!
 Rebecca grew up in Maryland and graduated from Bryn Mawr College in 2015, with a double major in Sociology and International Studies.
 She loves most the parts of her job that enable patient families to participate in research education.
 In her free time, she can be found cooking up a storm of international vegetarian cuisine with local produce and taking pictures of her goofy tabby cat, Roland.

 Savannah Dauster is our Office Administrator.
 She joined the NephCure team in 2018 after graduating from Boyce College with a bachelor’s degree in humanities.
 Even though she went to college in Kentucky, Savannah was born and raised in Queens, New York and is a city girl at heart!
 She and her husband, Drew, were married in July 2017, and have made Philadelphia their home.
 In her free time, you can catch her reading Harry Potter, watching the West Wing, scanning CVS for expired goods (coupons galore!), or attending her church.
 Savannah loves NephCure’s mission, and is excited to play a part in making a difference in the lives of those affected by Nephrotic Syndrome.

 Kelly Helm is our Patient Engagement Manager, also known as “she who knows all about Nephrotic Syndrome.”
 Kelly started with NephCure as a volunteer walk leader 7 years ago.
 After working as a regional coordinator, she was promoted to a full time employee in 2014.
 Kelly’s favorite thing is to help patients and their families feel less isolated and alone in their journey and to provide hope.
 Kelly is also known as “Macy’s mom.”
 Macy is 11 and has had FSGS since 2009.